noah-art3mis/mirage/README.md

 ## How to

-1.  get a palette.

-    -   use hex codes
+1. Configure parameters:

-    -   For example, you can upload a book cover [here](https://color.adobe.com/create/image-gradient).
+    -   `Palette`: your palette.
+For example, you can upload a book cover [here](https://color.adobe.com/create/image-gradient).

-1.  set configs in `configs.ts`:

-    -   PALETTE: your palette
-    -   GRADIENT_SIZE: 1 for single color background, 2 for two colors, etc
+    -   `Gradient Size`: 1 for single color background, 2 for two color gradient, etc
-    -   CONTRAST_THRESHOLD: plates with lower contrast are skipped (2 ~ 8 recommended)
+    -   `Contrast Threshold`: plates with low contrast are skipped
-        -   for higher gradient sizes (e.g. 3, 4), a lower threshold is recommended
+        -   for higher gradient sizes, a lower threshold is recommended
-    -   CSS_FORMAT: if true, generates results in css format
-    -   SHUFFLE_PLATES: if true, shuffle plates
+    -   `Shuffle`: shuffle order of plates

-1.  open the client: `npm run dev -- --open`.

-    -   every permutation is generated. low contrast ones are skipped according to `CONTRAST_THRESHOLD`.
-    -   every time you reload the page, sentences are randomly assigned. if `SHUFFLE` is on, plates are shuffled.

-1.  click the plates you don't want. they will be removed from the page.
+1. Click the plates you don't want and they will be removed from the list.

-1.  click `Get palette`
-    -   results will be in the console. format depends on `CSS_FORMAT`
+    -   Plates are re-generated every time you change the parameters.
+    -   ⚠️ If you have selected plates you like, you will lose them if you make changes to the parameters.

+1. Click `Copy`.
+Paste the CSS into your [Semblance](https://github.com/noah-art3mis/semblance) stylesheet.

-## palettes
+## Examples

-    ksi

-                '#C4B9B3',
-                '#434343',
+### KSI Palette

-                '#657189'
+    '#C4B9B3', '#434343', '#657189'

     --c-1: rgb(196, 185, 179);
     --c-2: linear-gradient(0deg, rgb(67, 67, 67), rgb(67, 67, 67));

-    fg

-                '#CDC0BA',
-                '#734C48',
-                '#F2D0A7',
-                '#9B95BF',
-                '#37262C',
-                '#836153',
+### FG Palette

+    '#CDC0BA', '#734C48', '#F2D0A7', '#9B95BF', '#37262C', '#836153'

     --c1: rgb(55, 38, 44);
-                --c2: linear-gradient(
-                180deg,
-                rgb(242, 208, 167),
-                rgb(242, 208, 167),
+    --c2: linear-gradient(180deg, rgb(242, 208, 167), rgb(242, 208, 167), rgb(155, 149, 191));
-                rgb(155, 149, 191)
-                );

 ## TODO

--   move configs to ui
--   select ones you want instead
+-   select liked instead of removing disliked
 -   convert output to hex
 -   when only 2 colors results say 'background-image' but should be background-color
 -   deploy